microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Whiteboard design session/WDS trainer guide - Modernizing Data Analytics with SQL Server 2019.md

    Other reasons for storing data in a data mart include:

-   - The external system that receives the push down queries to return the data may not be optimized to keep up with demand, causing performance degradation or too much interference on the system, so caching results in the data mart helps relieve pressure
+   - The external system that receives the push down queries to return the data may not be optimized to keep up with demand, causing performance degradation or too much interference on the system, so caching results in the data mart helps relieve pressure.
-   - The external source may not keep track of historical data and you need to store this data somewhere for historical analysis
+   - The external source may not keep track of historical data and you need to store this data somewhere for historical analysis.

    The process of creating a data mart begins much like when you set up data virtualization.
 The primary difference is that you configure your PolyBase statements that connect to the external data sources to specify the target of the returned data to be the Data Pool.